faizanahemad/av-hack/README.md

 - Hand held preprocessing like [this](https://github.com/pawangeek/Ccmps/blob/master/innoplexus/preprocessing(part1).ipynb)
 - Use only words which are in both train and test set.
 Works in a competition but not in real-world
 - Use Fast.ai's pretrained Bert like [here](https://github.com/pawangeek/Ccmps/blob/master/innoplexus/bert%2Bfastai(model).ipynb)
+- Word Contractions like 're->are, I'm -> I am et
+- Mis-Spelling correction using edit distance and pre-existing dictionary of words

 ## About the competition